JureRelja/neat-merchant-website/content/posts/2025-01-20-how-to-create-mix-and-match-bundles-on-shopify.md

 As you can see, the whole process of installing the app and configuring your first mix and match bundle was very easy.
 So, don't keep waiting anymore and start using mix and match bundles on your store.

-In this tutorial, I've shown you how to create mix and match bundles using <a href="https://apps.shopify.com/neat-bundles" target="_blank">NeatBundles Shopify app</a>.
+In this tutorial, I've shown you how to create mix and match bundles using [NeatBundles Shopify app](https://apps.shopify.com/neat-bundles).
 I need to mention that there are other Shopify apps that have similar features such as Easy Bundles or ZenBox: Bundle Builder, but as far as I know, NeatBundles is the cheapest of them all while still containing most of the essential features that everyone will need.
 On top of being the most affordable app, NeatBundles also offers a 30-day free trial.
 There is also a support team that you can reach out to.